sandrogort/state-surf/README.md

 # StateSurf

 StateSurf turns a PlantUML hierarchical state machine model into generated code that is readable, embedded-friendly, and easy to integrate.
-Today the generator emits a flat C++11 header, a Rust module, or a Python class, so teams can sketch state charts, regenerate code when the model changes, and keep runtime logic deterministic and traceable.
+Today the generator emits a flat C++11 header, a Rust module, or a Python class, so anyone can sketch state charts, regenerate code when the model changes, and keep runtime logic deterministic and traceable.

 ## Highlights
 - Generated-only workflow: edit PlantUML, regenerate `*.hpp` / `*.rs`, never touch emitted code by hand